samvidav/samvidav/README.md

 # Samvida S. Venkatesh

 ## Employment
+**Senior Deep Learning/AI Engineer**, Illumina, Cambridge, UK (_2025-Present_) \
+Develop algorithms for deciphering the human genetic code, diagnosing pathogenic genetic variants by combining information from detailed clinical phenotypes and genomic data.

-**Schmidt AI in Science Postdoctoral Researcher**, Dept. of Statistics and Weatherall Institute of Molecular Medicine, University of Oxford (_2024-Present_) \
+**Schmidt AI in Science Postdoctoral Researcher**, Dept. of Statistics and Weatherall Institute of Molecular Medicine, University of Oxford (_2024-2025_) \
 Triangulate statistical and machine learning methods to evaluate molecular and phenotypic effects of non-coding genetic variation.

 ## Education